AlphaLyrae0/UVM_Simple_Example/README.md

 To run a test with Dsim

 1. Install and setup Dsim Desktop on VS Code.
-2. Open dsim.dpf project file in DSim Desktop extension.
+2. Open dsim_project.dpf project file in DSim Desktop extension.
 3. Click a triangle of LIBRAR CONFIGURATION pane to compile source files.
 4. Click a triangle of 'all' in SIMULATION CONFIGURATION pane.